-Please note, this has been my very own experience at Frankfurt Airport, Terminal 1.
+Please note, that this has been my very own experience at Frankfurt Airport, Terminal 1.
 If you are flying from another Airport like London Heathrow, Amsterdam Schipol or Paris Charles de Gaulle, it might take significantly more or less time.
-This should just be an “approximately” timetable of the process.
+This should just be an “approximate” timetable of the process.

-8:35 am As you never exactly know how good the Food on the plane will be, I’m buying some last german bretzels (Laugenbrezel) to keep me calm during the flight – I can recommend the Bakery near Gate A12 in Terminal 1 in Frankfurt, also, the smell of freshly baked goods around there is amazing in the morning
+8:35 am As you never exactly know how good the Food on the plane will be, I’m buying some last German pretzels (Laugenbrezel) to keep me calm during the flight – I can recommend the Bakery near Gate A12 in Terminal 1 in Frankfurt, also, the smell of freshly baked goods around there is amazing in the morning

 8:45 am As my departure Gate is Z60 I immediately follow the signs and proceed to the Z Gates on a higher level than the A Gates.
 If you feel lost, there is a document (the picture will open in a new tab) of the location of the Gates in Frankfurt.
 Luckily, the Passport Control for the Z Gates is right next to the Bakery (near Gate A12 in Terminal 1), still on the ground level.